risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 ### JSON specific parameters

-For data mapping, the serial type is supported.
-However, note that it is mapped into a JSON string like `"0x05fb93d677c4e000"` instead of a JSON number `431100738685689856`.
-This string form avoids JSON number precision issues with large int64 values, and you can still order by the fixed-length hexadecimal string to obtain the same order as the serial number (whereas variable-length string `"12"` sorts before `"7"`).

 #### `jsonb.handling.mode`

 The `jsonb.handling.mode` determines how `jsonb` data types are encoded.
 This parameter has two possible values: